cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 memory usage: 13.9+ KB
 ```

 The dimensions and the column names are what we expected.
 Since there are 251 entries in the index and 251 non-null entries in every column, there are no missing values.
 The distinction between `int` and `float` columns is not relevant for a statistical description, so don't pay attention.
-The column `date` has been read as type `str` (reporting it as `object` does change this fact).
+The column `date` has been read by `.read_csv()` as type `str` (reporting it as `object` does change this fact).

 We can take a look at the first rows with the method `.head()`.
 Nothing unexpected here.